-The LM25149-Q1 incorporates several features to simplify compliance with various EMI standards, for example, CISPR 25 Class 5 automotive EMI requirements.
-Active EMI filter and dual random spread spectrum (DRSS) techniques reduce the peak harmonic EMI signature.
+The LM25148-Q1 incorporates features to simplify the compliance with various EMI standards, for example CISPR 25 Class 5 automotive EMI requirements.
+DRSS techniques reduce the peak harmonic EMI signature.

-The LM25149-Q1 is provided in a 24-pin VQFN package with a wettable flank pinout and an exposed pad to aid in thermal dissipation.
+The LM25148-Q1 is provided in a 24-pin VQFN package with a wettable flank pinout and an exposed pad to aid in thermal dissipation.